simeononsecurity/simeononsecurity.ch/content/articles/syncthing-vs-freefilesync-comparison/index.en.md

 ### 3. Cross-Platform Compatibility

-**SyncThing**: SyncThing boasts compatibility with a wide range of platforms, including Windows, macOS, Linux, and even mobile devices.
+**SyncThing**: SyncThing boasts compatibility with many platforms, including Windows, macOS, Linux, and even mobile devices.

 **FreeFileSync**: FreeFileSync is primarily tailored to Windows users and doesn't offer the same level of cross-platform support.